Public Participation at meetings

 We encourage our residents to attend Parish Council meetings and the item below is the guidance to how this part of the meeting will be conducted.

 Each item will have 5 minutes only - and one of the Councillors will set a timer.
-You must make your conculsion within these 5 minutes.
+You must make your conclusion within these 5 minutes.
 Councillors may ask questions following this 5 minutes, but no decisions will be made.

 With reference to planning applications; if your application is on the agenda for discussion, you are welcome to attend and give the Council any information, other than that on the application, that you may have.
 You will not be permitted to speak during the Council's discussion of the application, unless invited to do so, by the Chair.

-Residents often become aware of problems that the Parish Council cannot rectify.
 We are here to help, but if you see any of the following, these are the phone numbers/web links to report them direct:

 Highways issues including blocked drains, street lights, gritting issues - these should be directed to Lancashire County Council via the LoveCleanStreets App.